kwrobel-nlp/krnnt/Readme.md

 ## PolEval

-The tagger particaipated in PolEval 2017 competition: http://poleval.pl/
+The tagger participated in PolEval 2017 competition: http://2017.poleval.pl/index.php/results/

-There is some problem with Keras version higher than 2.1.2.
+The original submission was created using tag `poleval`.

 ### Training